-Through this project, we propose to meet the following objectives:
+Through this project, the Institute of Transport and Logistics will use best endeavours to meet the following objectives:

 - Design a framework within which we can develop new statistical models to study the influences on the propensity to work from home and its implications on the amount travel by car and public transport, for commuting travel in particular.

 - Analyse data collected as Wave 1 (late March) and Wave 2 (late May) as a national survey to begin to identify the key influences on the probability of working from home a given number of days per week and what this means for weekly car and public transport travel.
 The influence of employees and employers is considered.